LassePSH/portfolio/_posts/2023-03-01-master-thesis.md

 It can be seen that the majority of awards are given to a small proportion of the awarded users.
 The top $$1\%$$ awarded users have received $$40 \%$$ of the total awards.
-This suggests that the award system follows the ”rich get richer” phenomenon.
+This suggests that the award system follows the “rich get richer” phenomenon.
 Users who are already well­known or have established a reputation are more likely to receive awards, which enhances their visibility and popularity, leading to even more awards.
 This creates a feedback loop where the rich get richer and the poor get poorer.